DesayoEm/Error-logs/README.md

 This repository documents errors and fixes I've encountered while working with different tools.

-I'd throw in here about collecting bugs like pokemon cards but I bet no one was having fun when these occurred. 💀
+I'd throw a joke in here about collecting bugs like pokemon cards but I bet no one was having fun when these occurred. 💀

 ---